evennia/evennia/evennia/contrib/README.md

   multiple descriptions for time and season as well as details.
 * GenderSub (Griatch 2015) - Simple example (only) of storing gender on a character and access it in an emote with a custom marker.
-* In-game Python (Vincent Le Geoff 2017) - Allow trusted builders to script objects and events using Python from in-game.
+* Generator (Vincent Le Goff 2017) - Simple pseudo-random generator of strings with rules, avoiding repetitions.
 * Mail (grungies1138 2016) - An in-game mail system for communication.
 * Menu login (Griatch 2011) - A login system using menus asking for name/password rather than giving them as one command